 Mid-Morning Snack:

-You could also have a glass of buttermilk in summers.
+Day 2: You could also have a glass of buttermilk in summer.
+Buttermilk is an excellent probiotic, which can also improve your gut health.

 Lunch:

-Mixed lentil curry (dal) with rice and a side of sautéed greens.
+Day 1: Mixed lentil curry (dal) with rice and sautéed greens.
 Include different types of vegetables for your lunch.
 The more colours you eat the more nutrients and anti-oxidants you'd get.
+This will reduce inflammation and help with weight loss.

 Evening Snack: